NintyG/alx-low_level_programming/README.md

 ✓ 0x04-more_functions_nested_loops: It expands on functions and nested loops.
 ✓ 0x05-pointers_arrays_strings: This explores pointer manipulation and array/string manipulation.
-✓ 0x06-pointers_arrays_strings: This continues with pointers, arrays, and strings ✓0x07-pointers_arrays_strings`: Further extends knowledge of pointers, arrays, and strings.
+✓ 0x06-pointers_arrays_strings: This continues with pointers, arrays, and strings ✓0x07-pointers_arrays_strings: This Further extends knowledge of pointers, arrays, and strings.

 ✓  Usage
 Each directory typically contains one or more C files, along with any necessary header files or additional resources.
 To use the code in this repository, follow these steps: